 Either drop into Dorking Museum to buy any of these books or contact Chairman with details for any purchases from this list.
-FOr mail order, postage and packaging will be added to the stated price.
+For mail order, please add £3 postage and packaging per book.

 The South Street Caves, Dorking by Cliff Weight, 1988 pp. 28, illustrated £2.50.